grburgess/pyipn/README.md

 ---

-If you find this work useful, please cite XXXXXX
+If you find this work useful, please cite  our paper [here](https://arxiv.org/abs/2009.08350)

 ## Install